mills32/CELL-9-Fantasy-Computer-from-1985/README.md

 Plutonium rewritable carts for general storage.
 Game/app carts must have this structure:

 header: 5KB
 scripts: 4*20 = 80KB     4 lua scripts, each with 64x256 characters max. script_0 will be run first.
 maps: 4*16 = 64KB        4 128x128 maps, in binary format.
 First tile is 0.
 bkgs: 4*0.256 = 1KB      4 16x16 backgrounds, in binary format.
 First tile is 0.
 tilesets: 3*4 = 12KB     4 tilesets.
 17 colors / 256 tiles.
 Each tile is an 8x8 pixels square.
 seqs: 4*4608 = 18KB      4 Music sequences, in binary format.
 Each sequence has 8 patterns, 64 lines each.
 pcm: 4KB                 16 8 bit PCM waveforms.
 Each waveform has 256 samples max.

 180 KB

-header.
+header
-script_0.lua.
+script_0.lua
-script_1.lua.
+script_1.lua
-script_2.lua.
+script_2.lua
-script_3.lua.
+script_3.lua
-map_0.
+map_0
-map_1.
+map_1
 map_2.
 map_3.
 bkg_0.